 Fredrick Gudda | Affiliated Expert

-Before joining Aquaya, he was a research fellow under the Bill and Melinda Gates Foundation and Water Research Commission, South Africa Funded Sanitation Research fund for Africa project.
-He studied Onsite Sanitation systems fill-up rates, user activities, design, and fecal sludge management in Nakuru, Kenya.
-He has worked as an Independent Consultant for eight years with private organizations, Academia, and the Kenyan government on projects covering shared onsite sanitation systems, fecal sludge treatment and disposal, impacts of development activities on socioeconomic, and public health policy.
-Gudda also held an adjunct Teaching Assistantship at Egerton University between 2015 and 2018.
+Before joining Aquaya, Gudda was a research fellow with the Sanitation Research Fund for Africa, sponsored by the Bill and Melinda Gates Foundation and South African Water Research Commission.
+There, he studied onsite sanitation system fill-up rates, user activities, design, and fecal sludge management in Nakuru, Kenya.
+He likewise worked for several years as an independent consultant with private organizations, academic institutions, and the Kenyan government on projects related to shared onsite sanitation systems, fecal sludge treatment and disposal, socioeconomic impacts of development activities, and public health policy.
+He held an adjunct teaching assistantship at Egerton University between 2015 and 2018 and has more than 10 publications.

-Gudda holds BSc.
-Environmental Science, MSc.
-Environmental and Occupational Health from Egerton University and has over 10 publications.
-He is currently a Ph.D. candidate in Environmental Chemistry working on emerging environmental pollutants risk assessment and control at the Institute of Organic Contaminant Control and Soil Remediation in Nanjing Agricultural University, China.
+Gudda is a PhD candidate in environmental chemistry, working on emerging environmental pollutant risk assessment and control at the Institute of Organic Contaminant Control and Soil Remediation, Nanjing Agricultural University, China.
+He holds a BS in environmental science and MS in environmental and occupational health from Egerton University.